TheMarex/prosem/Niklaus/RandomWalk.md

 At each node RandomWalk selects with $p = \frac{1}{2}$ the correct node.
 So the probability for finding the path from $a$ to $b$ is $p = \left(\frac{1}{2}\right)^n$.
-Since each new try starting at $a$ is independent from the previous one, this can be modelled as simple coin-flipping experiment using $p$ as propability for success.
+Since each new try starting at $a$ is independent from the previous one, this can be modeled as simple coin-flipping experiment using $p$ as propability for success.
 As we saw in the proof of theorem \ref{randomized-poly-runtime}, the expected number of retries will be $2^n$.

 Since the loop of the RandomWalk algorithm will do at least one iteration until we reach $a$ again, the expected length of the random walk is at least $2^n$.
-Thus RandomWalk can not decide instances of this class correctly using a polynominally-bounded many steps.
+Thus RandomWalk can not decide instances of this class correctly using a polynomially-bounded many steps.
 \end{proof}

 \begin{figure}